facebookresearch/fbcdgraph/README.md

-The accompanying codes reproduce all figures presented in "Cumulative deviation of a subpopulation from the full population" by Mark Tygert.
+The accompanying codes reproduce all figures and statistics presented in "Cumulative deviation of a subpopulation from the full population" by Mark Tygert.
 This repository also provides the LaTeX and BibTeX sources required for replicating the paper.

 The main files in the repository are the following: